Why your content feels flat

 Real content starts with real listening.

 If your content feels flat, you’re probably starting in the wrong place.
 Don’t ask AI to pretend to be your audience.
 Go listen to them.
 They’re already telling you what they need.
-Reddit makes it easier to hear.
+Online conversations make it easier to hear.
+AI makes it easier to gather and analyze the conversation data.

-So before you brief your next blog post to your team (or ChatGPT), do yourself a favor: spend 15 minutes on Reddit.
-Search a subreddit your audience uses.
+So before you brief your next blog post to your team (or ChatGPT), do yourself a favor: perform VOC research.
+Search a forum or subreddit your audience uses.
 Read.
-Highlight.
-Steal like a strategist.
-And write content based on what real people are already saying.
+Understand.
+And capture verbatims to inform your messaging.

 Next